go-ozzo/ozzo-validation/README.md

 ## Processing Validation Errors

 All validation methods return an `error` when validation fails.
-The `error` may be typecast into a `validation.Errors` if the value being validated is a struct or a map of validatables.
-The `error` may also be typecast into a `validation.SliceErrors` if the value being validated is a slice or array of validatables.
+The `error` may be typecast into a `validation.Errors` if the value being validated is a struct, a map/slice/array of validatables. `validation.Errors` implements both `error` and `json.Marshaler` interfaces and can return a well-formatted text or JSON string.

-Both `validation.Errors` and `validation.SliceErrors` implement the `error` interface and can return a well-formatted error string.
-However, you can write custom code to generate desired error display. `validation.Errors` is a map between field/key names and the corresponding validation errors, while `validation.SliceErrors` is a map between slice/array indices and the corresponding errors.

 ## Required vs. Not Empty